 - Closed during the summer and holiday breaks.

-Health Services is open for appointments to all full-time undergraduate students.
+Health Services is open to all full-time undergraduate students.
 There is no additional cost to be seen at Health Services, as this is included in your student service fee.
-Services are provided by a team of nurse practitioners, support staff and a physician.
-Fifth-year graduate students who want to utilize Health Services should call the Business Office at (401) 341-2900 for more information.
+Services are provided by a team of nurse practitioners and support staff.
+Fifth-year graduate students who wish to utilize Health Services should call the Business Office at (401) 341-2900 for more information.

 Off-campus services such as laboratory testing, prescriptions, radiology and specialist care will be billed to your health insurance.
 Before you arrive on campus: